 We are an accounting research firm focused on Asia and regulated by Hong Kong’s Securities and Futures Commission.
 Our primary goal is to use financial statements to judge whether a company is over-or-understating its profits through the exploitation of accounting standards.
-We publish around twenty in-depth reports each year across three product lines:
+We publish around fifteen in-depth reports each year across two main product lines:

 Who We Are

 GMT Research was founded by Gillem Tulloch, an industry veteran of financial analysis and research across Asia.
 GMT Research is committed to delivering insightful, interesting and informative reports.

 Gillem Tulloch has been a financial analyst since 1994 and has been based in Asia since 1995, with spells in Singapore, Thailand, Korea and most recently Hong Kong.
 Over his career, Gillem has covered sectors ranging from telecoms to printing to electronics.
 He has achieved top industry rankings in regional polls like Asiamoney and Institutional Investor, and has appeared on Bloomberg and Business Week.
 Gillem has worked in research and strategy for several large sell-side institutions, including Cazenove, Nomura and CLSA, and founded the independent research company Forensic Asia before moving on to establish GMT Research.

 Nigel Stevenson worked for eight years in investment banking at Dresdner Kleinwort Wasserstein in London, primarily advising on equity offerings and M&A transactions, both in the UK and internationally.
 He subsequently spent seven years as an equity research analyst at Veritas Asset Management, where he was a member of the global equities team, primarily focusing on the industrials sector.
 Nigel is a graduate of Cambridge University and a qualified barrister.
 He has a Masters in Finance from London Business School, awarded with distinction, and is a CFA charterholder.